javascriptispain/javascriptispain/README.md

 18 year old studying web development. hoping to enter mobile dev sometime in the future

+I currently know html/css/javascript and a some reactJS

-i regret learning javascript but i love it
+I regret learning javascript but i love it

 8 years experience for a entry lvl job bruh